shakthidhar/python3-glipbot/README.md

 * GlipBot
 * GlipHelper

 GlipBot is used to subscribe for glip events and posts.
 So that whenever a message is posted on Glip you receive a POST notification.
-The bot will also receive notifications Glip groups and bot create and remove events.
+The bot will also receive notifications Glip groups and bot create/remove events.
 ```
 #Get Glip Post Events
 "/restapi/v1.0/glip/posts"